DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-30-showing-claims-by-academic-year.md

       src: academic-years--add-claim-check-your-answers.png
 ---

 When we launched the private beta on 2 May 2024, we did not include the concept of academic years.
-However, when a claim is submitted, it is important for users to know what academic year it relates to so they can better manage their claims in subsequent years.
+However, when a claim is submitted, users need to know what academic year it relates to to better manage their claims in subsequent years.

+This is particularly important when school users submit claims for the previous academic year, which may need clarification.
+For example, we opened a second claim window in the private beta in September 2024.
+The claim was for training that had taken place in the 2023 to 2024 academic year but was being submitted in the 2024 to 2025 academic year.

 ## What we changed